-Table 2-23.
+Table 2-19.
 Events Page Parameters

 Web Page Item Description Enable Event Generation ?
 The device will send HTTP POST events to the specified remote server and port number whenever a certain action takes place.
 Select an event type below to generate an HTTP POST event.
 Events Enable Call Start Events ?
 When selected, the device will report the start of a SIP call.
 Enable Call Terminated Events ?
 When selected, the device will report the end of a SIP call.
 Enable Relay Activated Events ?
 When selected, the device will report relay activation.
 Enable Relay Deactivated Events ?
 When selected, the device will report relay deactivation.
 Enable Night Ring Events ?
 When selected, the device will report when it starts ringing upon an incoming SIP call to the Nightringer extension.
-As a reminder, the Nightringer extension always rings upon an incoming SIP call and it is not possible to alter this behavior.
+As a reminder, the Nightringer extension always rings upon an incoming SIP call and it is no possible to alter this behavior.
 Enable Power On Events ?
 When selected, the device will report when it boots.
 Enable Multicast Start Events ?
 When selected, the device will report when the device starts playing a multicast audio stream.
 Enable Multicast Stop Events ?
 When selected, the device will report when the device stops playing a multicast audio stream.
 Enable Sensor Events ?
 When selected, the device will report when the on-board sensor is activated.
 Enable 60 Second Heartbeat Events ?
 When enabled, the device will report a Heartbeat event every 60 seconds.
 SIP registration is not required to generate Heartbeat events.
-Enable Singlewire Start Events ?
-When selected, the device will report when a Start event has been received from the Singlewire server.
-Enable Singlewire Stop Events ?
-When selected, the device will report when a Stop event has been received from the Singlewire server.
-Check All Click on Check All to select all of the events on the page.
-Uncheck All Click on Uncheck All to de-select all of the events on the page.
 Event Server Server IP Address ?
 The IPv4 address of the event server in dotted decimal notation.
 Server Port ?
 Specify the event server port number.
 The supported range is 0-65536.
 Enter up to 5 digits.
 Server URL ?
 Generally, the destination URL is the name of the application that receives the events and the string in the HTTP POST command.
 It can be a script used to parse and process the HTTP POST events.
 Enter up to 127 characters.
-Click the Save button to save your configuration settings.
-Save Note: You need to reboot for changes to take effect.
+Save Click the Save button to save your configuration settings.
+Reboot Click on the Reboot button to reboot the system.
+Toggle Help Click on the Toggle Help button to see a short description of some of the web page items.
+First click on the Toggle Help button, and you will see a question mark (?) appear next to some of the web page items.
+Move the mouse pointer to hover over a question mark to see a short description or a specific web page item.